-- The Nomination and Remuneration Committee self-assessment shall be divided into six subjects, namely, structure and qualifications of directors, roles, directors' meeting, duties and responsibilities, relationship with management, and self-development of directors.
-The assessment result showed that the performace of structure and qualifications of directors, roles, and relationship with management are at excellent level, while the performace of duties and responsibilities, directors' meeting, and self-development of directors are at good level.
+The Nomination and Remuneration Committee selfassessment shall be divided into six subjects, namely, structure and qualifications of directors, roles, directors' meeting, duties and responsibilities, relationship with management, and selfdevelopment of directors.
+The assessment result showed that the Board of Directors performed at good level.